iltommi/qdb-documentation/source/api/c.rst

 Tags
 ------

 Any entry can have an arbitrary number of tags, and you can lookup entries based on their tags.
 In other words, you can ask quasardb questions like "give me all the entry having the tag X".
 You can only tag existing entries.
+There is no predetermined limit on the number of tags per entry, or the number of entries a tag may refer to.

-You can add a tag to an entry one at a time (:func:`qdb_attach_tag`), or add several tags at once (:func:`qdb_attach_tags`):
+You can attach a tag to an entry (:func:`qdb_attach_tag`), or several tags at once (:func:`qdb_attach_tags`):

 .. literalinclude:: ../../../../examples/c/tags.c
     :start-after: doc-start-tag_attach
     :end-before: doc-end-tag_attach
     :dedent:12

+If the tag is already set, the error code returned will be :cpp:enum:`qdb_e_tag_already_set`.
+You can only attach tag to previously created entries.

 To remove a tag, use :func:`qdb_detach_tag`: